Yoga for Beginners

 Ashtang Yoga (Eight Limbs of Yoga)

-Maharishi Patanjali profounded the theory of Ashtang Yog (the eight limbs of yoga).
-In Sanskrit, Ashtang means eight limbs, which makes it highly suitable for yoga for beginners.
+Maharishi Patanjali profounded the theory of Ashtanga Yoga (the eight limbs of yoga).
+In Sanskrit, Ashtanga means eight limbs, which makes it highly suitable for yoga for beginners.

 Eight limbs are the fundamentals of yoga, and beginners should practise yoga from the first point.